 - Become musical, sporty and artistic

-*This post contains affiliate links.
+*This post may contain affiliate links.
 Full disclosure here.

-The Importance Of Play
+The Importance Of Play In Child Development

 Overscheduled children are very busy and often stressed out, which in turn does not help them learn.

 The cognitive, physical skills that children develop through free play are invaluable.

 trengthen gross motor skills and fine motor skills.

-Gross motor skills should be developed before fine motor skills and children who do not have good gross motor skills are less likely to participate in sports during their childhood and adolescence.
+Gross motor skills should be developed before fine motor skills, and children who do not have good gross motor skills are less likely to participate in sports during their childhood and adolescence.

 Gross motor skills include: